 Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

-International speaker, writer and broadcaster Carol Wilson is the Founder and CEO of Culture at Work and Performance Coach Training, a Fellow of the ILM (Institute of Leadership & Management), an Honorary Life Fellow and Global Advisory Panellist to the Association for Coaching, former Head of Professional Standards & Excellence at the Association for Coaching, and a Fellow of the Professional Speaking Association.
+International speaker, writer and broadcaster Carol Wilson is the Founder and CEO of Culture at Work and Performance Coach Training, a Fellow of the ILM (Institute of Leadership & Management), an Honorary Life Fellow and Global Advisory Panellist to the Association for Coaching, former Head of Professional Standards & Excellence at the Association for Coaching, and a Fellow of the Professional Speaking Association. in 2005, she created Performance Coach Training in partnership with Sir John Whitmore.
 Carol designs all our programmes and personally trains the trainers who deliver them, in conjunction with Head of Training James Wright.

 Carol is a specialist in cross-cultural coaching, won the‘Change Leader of Tomorrow’ award by HRD Conferences Mumbai, and was nominated for ‘Influence in Coaching’ and ‘Impact in Coaching’ awards by the Association for Coaching.
 Her article “Developing a Coaching Culture” was chosen as a Highly Commended Award Winner at the Literati Network Awards for Excellence 2012.